Celtics–Knicks rivalry: 1990s

 The Celtics and Knicks met again in the first round of the 1990 NBA playoffs, which the Knicks won 3–2.
 The two teams would not meet in the playoffs again until 2011.
 The 1991–92 season was the last season that the Celtics would reach the second round in the 1990s, while the Knicks made it to the second round or farther every year from 1992 to 2000.
 Under the leadership of Patrick Ewing and Anthony Mason, the Knicks experienced plenty of success including Eastern Conference titles in 1994 and 1999.
 However, they failed to win an NBA title.
 During this time, the Knicks' rivals included the Michael Jordan-led Chicago Bulls, as well as the Miami Heat and Indiana Pacers, all of whom faced the Knicks in multiple memorable playoff series during this time.
 After the 1999–2000 season, Ewing was traded to the Seattle SuperSonics.
 The Knicks descended into irrelevance and did not win a playoff series again until 2013.

 2000s

 The Knicks had a major collapse after the end of the Ewing era as they did not win a single playoff game from 2001 to 2012.
 The Celtics went into a new era under the leadership of Paul Pierce, who became team captain in 2003 and brought them back to the playoffs.
-In 2006, they drafted Rajon Rondo and in 2007, they acquired Kevin Garnett and Ray Allen, which formed their "big three."
+In 2006, they drafted Rajon Rondo and in 2007, they acquired Kevin Garnett and Ray Allen, who (along with Pierce) formed their "Big Three."
 The trio helped the Celtics win their 17th NBA title in the 2007–08 season.